-The lifecycle of a holographic app involves standard app concepts such as placement. launch, termination and removal.
+The lifecycle of a mixed reality app involves standard app concepts such as placement. launch, termination and removal.

 As soon as placement completes (unless the placement was started by an App 2 App launch), the app starts launching.
-HoloLens apps can run one app at a time.
-As soon as you place and launch an app, any other active app will suspend, leaving a screenshot of its last state on its app tile wherever you placed it.
+Windows Mixed Reality can run a limited number of apps at one time.
+As soon as you place and launch an app, other active apps may suspend, leaving a screenshot of the app's last state on its app tile wherever you placed it.
 See app lifecycle for more information on handling resume and other app life cycle events.

 When you remove a placed app tile from the world, this closes the underlying processes.
 This can be useful for ensuring your app is terminated or restarting a problematic app.

 In the Windows Mixed Reality Home, the user is able to create multiple entry points for an app.
 They do this by launching your app from the start menu, and placing the app tile in the world.
 Each app tile behaves as a different entry point, and has a separate tile instance in the system.
 A query for SecondaryTile.FindAllAsync() will result in a SecondaryTile for each app instance.

 When a UWP app suspends, a screenshot is taken of the current state.

 One key difference from other Windows 10 shells is how the app is informed of an app instance activation via the CoreApplication.Resuming and CoreApplication.Activated events.